-The superior court may appoint child advocates to represent and report to the court on the interests of dependent children.
-In order to qualify for appointment the child advocate must be trained by and function under the auspices of a Court Appointed Special Advocate (CASA)

-program, formed and operating under the guidelines established by the National Court Appointed Special Advocate Association.
+The superior court may appoint child advocates to represent and report to the court on the interests of dependent and delinquent children.
+In order to qualify for appointment the child advocate must be trained by and function under the auspices of a Court Appointed Special Advocate (CASA) program, formed and operating under the guidelines established by the National Court Appointed Special Advocate Association.
 (Welf. & Inst.
 Code, §§ 100 - 110; Cal.
 Rules of Court, rule 5.655.)

-The advocate program shall report regularly to the presiding judge of the courts and judges of the juvenile dependency and juvenile delinquency courts with evidence that it is operating under the guidelines established by the National Court Appointed Special Advocate Association and the California state guidelines for child advocates.
+The advocate program shall report regularly to the Presiding Judge of the courts and judges of the juvenile dependency and juvenile delinquency courts with evidence that it is operating under the guidelines established by the National Court Appointed Special Advocate Association and the California state guidelines for child advocates.

-(Adopted October 1, 1998; Amended July 1, 1999; Amended January 1, 2000; Amended July 1, 2002; Re-numbered from 3.08 to 3.10 January 1, 2010; Amended January 1, 2011)
+(Adopted October 1, 1998; Amended July 1, 1999; Amended January 1, 2000; Amended July 1, 2002; Re-numbered from 3.08 to 3.10 January 1, 2010; Amended January 1, 2011; Amended July 1, 2017)